AEDziepak/AEDziepak.github.io/_pages/about.md

 The efficiency of the oral double auction has been attributed to the rationality of human traders participating in the experiment by Gode and Sunders (1993).
 In this short paper, I modify the experimental method to include replacement agents to demonstrate that the efficiency may be attributable to the discipline of the institution and not reliant on human rationality.

 #### “Location Theory with Tariffs”
+Tariffs are added to the traditional model of location theory, which create a discontinuity in the transportation costs.
+Equilibrium existence is characterized first with countries of identical size, then with a generalized border location.
+Also, a unit circle market space is considered.
+The tariff can be viewed as a toll, or an interruption of an otherwise continuous uniform distribution of customers, which greatly alters the outcome from the traditional models.
+An earlier paper by the author on incomplete information results in mathematically identical equilibrium characteristics.

 #### “More Firms in Hotelling’s ‘Stability in Competition’”
 This paper shows that the set of pure strategies equilibria is the complete set of equilibria in the two-stage game of location and price, for three or more firms in circular space.
 That is, unlike the unit line, mixed strategies do not exist in the two-stage game because a firm can improve its payoff by moving to another location.